The Best One-Day Trip To Hawaii Volcanoes National Park

 Geologically speaking, Hawaii is one of the most fascinating places in the world.
 It is living, breathing, and changing every day.
-The Big Island’s land area has grown after the recent eruption in 2018.
+The Big Island’s land area grew after the recent eruption in 2018.

 In Hawaiian religion and legend, Pele is the goddess of volcanoes and fire and the creator of the Hawaiian Islands.
-Hawaiians also believe that Kilauea is a place for the family of fire gods, and Pele governs Kilauea and is controlling its lava flows.
+Hawaiians also believe that Kilauea is a place for the family of fire gods, and Pele governs Kilauea and controls its lava flows.
 Her home is Halema’uma’u, at the summit of Kilauea.
 She is both destructive and creative.

 Kīlauea Visitor Center

 I always make a point to stop at the National Park visitor centers in the US.
 They are full of great information, friendly park rangers, and often have interesting souvenirs.
 This is the place to start your adventure if you collect national park stamps (like me!).
 Kīlauea Visitor Center is no exception.

 They had informative movies about the park, and I liked the one about Halema’uma’u.
 The park rangers gave us some good ideas for day hikes and places to visit.

 It’s a big park, and it would be difficult to visit every landmark on the map, so it was helpful to chat with them to narrow down our to-do list.

 How to see the Halema’uma’u Crater in Hawaii Volcanoes National Park

 The crater is visible from many lookouts, but check out the view behind the Volcano House.
 The Volcano House offers a spectacular view of Kīlauea Caldera through its giant lobby windows facing the volcano crater.

 The hotel’s balcony attracts plenty of visitors enjoying the views of the volcano.
 We could see the steam coming out of Halema’uma’u and the majestic lava lake and crater.